Blazity/shadcn-chatbot-kit/README.md

-# shadcn/ui
+# shadcn-chatbot-kit

-Accessible and customizable components that you can copy and paste into your apps.
-Free.
-Open Source. **Use this to build your own component library**.
+Beautifully designed chatbot components built with and compatible with the shadcn/ui ecosystem.
+Build AI chatbots in minutes, customize and own your components.
+Built by Blazity.

 ![hero](apps/www/public/og.jpg)

 ## Documentation

-Visit http://ui.shadcn.com/docs to view the documentation.
+Visit http://sck.blazity.com/docs to view the documentation.

 ## Contributing